ppy/osu-wiki/wiki/Help_Centre/en.md

 Make sure to include any chatlogs or other evidence in the email, and our support staff will look into your case and get it sorted for you.

-#### What are these "user pages" that I see on other players profiles?
+#### What are these "Me!" pages that I see on other player's profiles?

-**User pages are special profile elements that all players with a [supporter tag](https://osu.ppy.sh/home/support) get access to.
+**Me! pages are special profile elements that all players with a [supporter tag](https://osu.ppy.sh/home/support) get access to.
 They can contain whatever you like - pictures of your achievements, your beatmaps, basically anything you wish!**

 Players with a [supporter tag](https://osu.ppy.sh/home/support) are given the privilege of editing their very own page for display on their profile for the world to see.
-User pages may contain anything you like - so long as it follows the [community rules](/wiki/Rules)!
+Me! pages may contain anything you like - so long as it follows the [community rules](/wiki/Rules)!

-Even if your [supporter tag](https://osu.ppy.sh/home/support) happens to run out, your user page will **remain visible** and you will still be able to edit its contents.
+Even if your [supporter tag](https://osu.ppy.sh/home/support) happens to run out, your Me! page will **remain visible** and you will still be able to edit its contents.

-#### My user page contents are missing!
+#### My Me! page contents are missing!

-**This can happen if your user page had inappropriate content on it as defined by our [community rules](/wiki/Rules).**
+**This can happen if your Me! page had inappropriate content on it as defined by our [community rules](/wiki/Rules).**

 In such cases, you may open up a ticket with the support team by emailing [accounts@ppy.sh](mailto:accounts@ppy.sh) and discussing your situation with them.

-If at any point you are in doubt as to whether something is appropriate for a userpage, you may message any of the members of the [Global Moderation Team](/wiki/People/Global_Moderation_Team) with what you plan to put up and they'll let you know if it's okay.
+If at any point you are in doubt as to whether something is appropriate for a Me! page, you may message any of the members of the [Global Moderation Team](/wiki/People/Global_Moderation_Team) with what you plan to put up and they'll let you know if it's okay.

 #### Do I need to use my email address to register?